DigiaFactory/automated-jenkins-pipeline/README.md

 ### Steps

+0. Create an access token (see above)
 1. Start all services: `docker-compose up -d`
-2. Get the initial admin code for Jenkins from the logs:
+2. Get the initial admin login for Jenkins from the logs:
 `docker-compose logs` (will be there after a minute or two)
 3. Go to `[myaddress]:8080` (e.g. `http://localhost:8080` when running locally)
-and login using the initial admin code
+and login using the initial admin login
-4. Skip the setup wizard (or select not to install any plugins), all required plugins are pre-installed
-5. Create an access token (see below)
-6. Setup GitHub access (see below, with or without webhooks)

-### GitHub access with webhooks

-Prerequirements:
-- Your Jenkins server is accessible from GitHub
-  - See official GitHub documentation for webhooks

-1. In Jenkins dashboard, create `New Item`
-2. Give it the name of your organization (or whatever you like) and select "GitHub Organization" as the type
-3. Under `Project Sources > Repository Sources`, add a new `GitHub Organization` where the `Owner` is your organization name
-  - Optionally, select a selection pattern for your repositories, to white-/blaclist repositories
-4. Select a valid set of credentials to access your repository
-5. Under `Project Sources > Project Recognizers`, add `Pipeline Jenkinsfile`
-6. Save
+4. A folder with jobs should be configured with the GitHub organization you specified in the configuration

-**TODO:** Shared Pipeline libraries
+## Shared pipeline libraries

-### GitHub access without webhooks

-When your Jenkins installation is not accessible from GitHub, you need to use SCM polling and use a personal access token (or similar login method).
+**TODO**

 ## Future plans

 - Use official `digia-factory` image for Jenkins when released
-- Include Nexus or similar for Docker/npm/other registry (`digia-factory/nexus`)